ThePacielloGroup/cupper/content/patterns/library-setup.md

 ## The `setup` command

-There's another command, `setup`, which you need to run to create an initial build and make sure git is aware of the `public` folder it generates.
+There's another command, `setup`, which you need to run to create an initial build and make sure git is aware of the `/docs` folder it generates.

 {{<cmd>}}npm run setup{{</cmd>}}